 World Earth Day is probably the eco event most everyone has heard of, even if you have never celebrated it before!
 Here are a few facts you should know about this eco event:

-- From scavenger hunts to recycled crafts there are a number of different ways you can choose use World Earth Day to educate children.
-For more ideas, check out our article on how to celebrate Earth Day with kids.
+From scavenger hunts to recycled crafts there are a number of different ways you can choose use World Earth Day to educate children.

 You may think that this is very similar to our first eco event, but actually this is a whole separate one – and worth adding to your calendar!
 Here are a few facts and environment day celebration ideas: